 The good news is that in South Australia this can often be done without the imposition of significant stamp duty.

 First, stamp duty only applies to a limited range of assets.
 Most notably residential and rural property.
 So if you are moving business assets, shares or commercial property, you can already do this largely stamp duty free, (noting that duty on commercial property is eliminated from 1 July 2018).

-A transfer of residential property will generally attract stamp duty at up to 5.5% of the property’s value.
+A transfer of residential property will generally attract stamp duty which can range.
 However, if you are transferring the property from a family trust to a family member, then an exemption is available (see section 71(5)(f) of the Stamp Duties Act 1936 (SA) (the Act)).
 This is often referred to as the ‘in specie transfer exemption’, because the family trust transfers the property to the beneficiary ‘in specie‘ i.e. in its ‘actual form’ or ‘current state’.
 To qualify, the beneficiary must be a member of the family group for whom the trust is created, and the instrument creating the trust (usually the ‘trust deed’) must be duly stamped.

 RevenueSA accepts that this exemption can also be used in the context of a broader ‘multi-step’ restructure.
 For example, if you want to move rural land out of a generic family trust then into a qualifying ‘land trust’ or your self-managed superannuation fund (see the exemption in section 71CC of the Act).
 The reason you would not be able to do this restructure in one step (i.e. directly from the family trust and into the new land trust) is because a generic family trust will not usually qualify as an eligible transferor under the section 71CC exemption (because the definition of potential beneficiaries of the family trust is usually too wide).